google/highway/g3doc/quick_reference.md

 Highway is a collection of 'ops': platform-agnostic pure functions that operate on tuples (multiple values of the same type).
 These functions are implemented using platform-specific intrinsics, which map to SIMD/vector instructions.

+Your code calls these ops and uses them to implement the desired algorithm.
-`hwy/contrib` also includes higher-level algorithms such as `FindIf` or `Sorter` implemented using these ops.
+Alternatively, `hwy/contrib` also includes higher-level algorithms such as `FindIf` or `VQSort` implemented using these ops.

-Highway can use dynamic dispatch, which chooses the best available implementation at runtime, or static dispatch which has no runtime overhead.
+## Static vs. dynamic dispatch

+Highway supports two ways of deciding which instruction sets to use: static or dynamic dispatch.

+Static means targeting a single instruction set, typically the best one enabled by the given compiler flags.
+This has no runtime overhead and only compiles your code once, but because compiler flags are typically conservative, you will not benefit from more recent instruction sets.
+Conversely, if you run the binary on a CPU that does not support this instruction set, it will crash.

-Dynamic dispatch works by compiling your code once per target CPU and then selecting (via indirect call) at runtime.
+Dynamic dispatch means compiling your code multiple times and choosing the best available implementation at runtime.
+Highway supports three ways of doing this:

-Examples of both are provided in examples/.
-Dynamic dispatch uses the same source code as static, plus `#define HWY_TARGET_INCLUDE`, `#include "third_party/highway/hwy/foreach_target.h"` (which must come before any inclusion of highway.h) and `HWY_DYNAMIC_DISPATCH`.
+*   Highway can take care of everything including compilation (by re-#including your code), setting the required compiler #pragmas, and dispatching to the best available implementation.
+The only changes to your code relative to static dispatch are adding `#define HWY_TARGET_INCLUDE`, `#include "third_party/highway/hwy/foreach_target.h"` (which must come before any inclusion of highway.h) and calling `HWY_DYNAMIC_DISPATCH` instead of `HWY_STATIC_DISPATCH`.

+*   Some build systems (e.g. Apple) support the concept of 'fat' binaries which contain code for multiple architectures or instruction sets.
+Then, the operating system or loader typically takes care of calling the appropriate code.
+Highway interoperates with this by using the instruction set requested by the current compiler flags during each compilation pass.
+Your code is the same as with static dispatch.

+    Note that this method replicates the entire binary, whereas the Highway-assisted dynamic dispatch method only replicates your SIMD code, which is typically a small fraction of the total size.

+*   Because Highway is a library (as opposed to a code generator or compiler), the dynamic dispatch method can be inspected, and made to interoperate with existing systems.
+For compilation, you can replace foreach_target.h if your build system supports compiling for multiple targets.
+For choosing the best available target, you can replace Highway's CPU detection and decision with your own. `HWY_DYNAMIC_DISPATCH` calls into a table of function pointers with a zero-based index indicating the desired target, and you can instead do so directly with your own choice of index, or even call `N_AVX2::YourFunction` directly.

+Examples of both static and dynamic dispatch are provided in examples/.

 ## Headers